Black-appeal stations

 Before the development of the radio format called "Top 40" was born, "Black Appeal Stations" reinvigorated radio.
 By playing a specific group of songs aimed specifically at the young African American demographic, "Black Appeal Stations" helped keep radio alive.
 Many other radio stations soon began to employ the "Top 40" radio format, in which the vast majority found their stations to rise from the bottom to top of ratings in their markets.

 By employing "Top 40" as a radio format, stations were also making a decision to target a niche in the listening audience rather than trying to appeal to everyone as they had done since the beginning.
 Thus, several different stations could engage in format radio that included songs that appealed to various niche audiences within a community.
-This strategy of marketing radio broadcasting was made clear and successful through the developments and maturation of early "Black Appeal Stations."
+This strategy of marketing radio broadcasting was made clear and successful through the developments and maturation of early "Black Appeal Stations".

 History

 As 1952 drew to a close, the world of broadcasting was a maelstrom of probes, experiments, deals, and adjustments.
 Everything was in flux due to losing audience and programs to television.
-In Chicago, Jack Cooper, a black DJ with a big band audience refused to play R&B as it was considered 'low life' and had 'suggestive lyrics' that were somewhat sexual due to the double entendre's, the cultural connotations were that it was music your mother didn't let you listen to.
+In Chicago, Jack Cooper, a black DJ with a big band audience refused to play R&B as it was considered 'low life' and had 'suggestive lyrics' that were somewhat sexual due to the double entendres, the cultural connotations were that it was music your mother didn't let you listen to.
 The music of black appeal stations gained a popular and mostly black audience in 'juke' joints, jukeboxes, and record stores.

 Radio, sensing disaster, looked for new functions.
 Some stations became "Negro Stations"; most of these were owned by whites but aimed at the African American "market" with various kinds of "Negro" music.
 WDIA Memphis claims to be the first black format radio station.
 Blues great B.B.
 King started his career as a disk jockey on the station programmed by Nat D. Williams with a rhythm and blues sound.
 But the station also featured discussion of race issues as experienced and viewed by black announcers.

-The format was successful, and quickly spread to other stations in Birmingham, New Orleans, Nashville, Cincinnati, St. Louis, and Washington D.C., among others.
+The format was successful, and quickly spread to other stations in Birmingham, New Orleans, Nashville, Cincinnati, St. Louis, and Washington, D.C., among others.
 In 1949 only four stations aired a black appeal format.
 By 1952 there were around 200 such stations and by 1956 there were 400.

 Some people thought radio should become the medium of intellectuals.
 One-time radio greats like Eddie Cantor and Paul Whiteman were disk-jockeys.
 Taboos had vanished; now at this time almost anything could be discussed on radio.
 But ratings still plunged, and major sponsors were ready and eager for the switch.
 As the comedian Fred Allen put it, "they were ready to abandon radio like the bones at a barbeque."